Skip to main content

 Uploading a PDF?
 No problem!

-• Make sure your file has a bleed to ensure a clean cut.
+• Make sure your file has a bleed on the design to ensure a clean cut

 3. For double-sided badge shell designs, click on Front to toggle to the back of the badge, and vice versa: